 How can I make sure my name is correct on my diploma?
 What about my hometown on the commencement program?

-All graduation candidates are encouraged to check their Samford e-mail accounts throughout the term for notes from Student Records regarding graduation information.
+All graduation candidates are encouraged to check their Samford e-mail accounts throughout the term for notes from the Office of the Registrar regarding graduation information.